Cambridge Mathematics Summer School

 The gulf between mathematics at undergraduate and school level can be large.
 This often leaves students unprepared and overwhelmed by tertiary education maths.
 Cambridge Immerse addresses this imbalance by introducing students to undergraduate level content in an comprehensible and engaging manner.
 Students leave with a new found confidence in approaching challenging material, something that will prove invaluable at university.

-Mathematics courses at Cambridge University
+Mathematics summer courses held in Cambridge University colleges

 The design of courses at Cambridge Immerse are formulated to give students a solid foundation in the principles of mathematics.
 Participants will learn how to comprehend mathematical language which can act as a springboard to future learning.